Alexs-robotics/HexaCoreIO/README.md

+# PCBWay
+Shoutout to PCBWay for their outstanding service!
+The PCB was manufactured with precision, high-quality materials and delivered on time.
+Their attention to detail and reliable production process made the experience seamless.
+Highly recommended for anyone needing professional PCB fabrication.

 # HexaCoreI/O
 The HexaCoreIO PCB is a robust, multifunctional controller designed specifically for hexapod robots.
 It integrates essential functionalities such as servo control, power distribution, and communication interfaces into a single, efficient board.
 This board is ideal for robotics enthusiasts, researchers, and engineers who require high performance and scalability.
 DMA is supported.
 # Specifications